Kendo UI Docs

 }

-When custom icons are used and their names are the same as the integrated Kendo UI Mobile icon names, make sure that the font icons are not rendered.
+When custom icons are used and their names are the same as the integrated Hybrid UI icon names, make sure that the font icons are not rendered.

 /* Don't render all internal Kendo UI font icons